krafton-ai/blog/_posts/2025-07-28-llm_post_training_en.md

     margin-bottom: 0;
   }
 ---
-# Beyond SOTA MATH LLMs: A Continual Post-training Method for State-of-the-Art (SOTA) LLMs in MATH.
+# Boosting Math Reasoning in Open-Source LLMs via Continual Post-Training
 <!-- Affliation: KRAFTON & SKT -->
 We propose a continual post-training method that further enhances the mathematical reasoning performance of various Large Language Models (LLMs).
 Although on-policy GRPO is a commonly used for post-training, it suffers from long training times and is constrained by the capabilities of the base LLM.